open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 #### Place Command Dice

-Each unit in your army needs a Command Dice - a d6 in a different color from those used for hit points - placed next to it at the start of a new round.
-The top face of the die should show the unit's Command attribute, which represents the unit's Command Points for that round.
-On the first turn, this should also be done for each unit that you have in reserve.
+At the start of each round you place a six sided dice next to each of your units, including those in reserve, showing their available Command Points for the round.
+This is always the highest Command attribute of the models in the unit.

 #### Alternate Activations